Juan Pablo Montoya: Sports car racing

 The United Autosports-fielded Ligier JS P217-Gibson car Montoya shared with Hugo de Sadeleer and Will Owen at the 2018 24 Hours of Le Mans.

-He officially joined Penske's IMSA programme in August 2017, having previously expressed interest in IMSA.
+Montoya officially joined Penske's IMSA programme in August 2017, having previously expressed interest in IMSA.
 Montoya shared the No. 6 car by Dane Cameron for the season and Pagenaud for three endurance races.
 Mechanical issues hampered his performance in the first two races, the 24 Hours of Daytona and the 12 Hours of Sebring.
 Montoya took pole position for the BUBBA Burger Sports Car Grand Prix and led 23 laps before finishing fifth.
 He finished in the top ten five more times before crashing in the second hour of the Petit Le Mans, leaving his car 32nd overall.
 Montoya was fifth in both the Prototype Drivers' Championship (251 points) and the North American Endurance Cup (NAEC).
 In June, he made his 24 Hours of Le Mans début in United Autosports' No. 32 Ligier JS P217-Gibson car with Hugo de Sadeleer and Will Owen.
 The car finished third in LMP2 and seventh overall.

 Montoya returned to Penske for the 2019 season in the new DPi category, accompanied by Cameron for the year and Pagenaud for three endurance events.
 His performance improved as he and Cameron focused more on a common chassis setup that did not favour one driver over another.
 Montoya finished no worse than ninth in the first three races of the season before his first IMSA victory in the Acura Sports Car Challenge at Mid-Ohio after leading 88 laps from third.
 He took his second successive win in the Chevrolet Sports Car Classic in Detroit, starting from pole position.
 Montoya then took three straight podium finishes before winning the Monterey Grand Prix at Laguna Seca after leading a race-high 75 laps.
 Finishing fourth at the season-ending Petit Le Mans earned him and Cameron the DPi Drivers' Championship with 302 points, and they were sixth in the NAEC.